tfountain/zf-gearman-manager/README.markdown

 The module includes an example `pecl_manager.php` which should be coped to a `bin` folder in your application root.
 This can then be run with the same command line options as the standard Gearman Manager script.

 Since this version does not auto-discover worker classes from a folder, you'll also want to specify `-w /dev/null` or you'll get an error when Gearman Manager tries to check your worker dir on startup.

+You may also want to create an ini configuration file (see Gearman Manager for examples).
+You can then run this with:

+    ./bin/pecl_manager.php -c config/gearman.ini -w /dev/null

+as with Gearman Manager, adding `-v` increases verbosity of the output (`-vv` is more verbose, `-vvv` even more, and so on).